 There are tons of fun toys that are possible to make yourself that your cat or dog will love.
-We published a previous blog detailing some great cat options like wand toys and pom-poms but there are loads of ideas online.
+We published a previous blog detailing some great homemade cat toy options like wand toys and pom-poms but there are loads of ideas online.
 YouTube is a rich source of ideas especially – check out these great DIY snuffle mats and this selection of great sock toys too!

 Play it safe with things like chocolate, raisins, many household plants, and other toxicities

 We have also spoken about this one a little before on our blog, but some health incidents that your pet can experience are wholly avoidable.
 Chocolate is a big ‘no’ of course, but being diligent on things like the type of houseplants you have in your home can also avoid costly health issues.
 The most common pet toxins include insecticide, over-the-counter medications and many more.
 Check out this list on DVM360 for a fuller rundown.

 The costs for dental procedures can be expensive and neglecting your pet's routine dental care can mean that treatment costs can become higher.
 For both cats and dogs there are toothpastes and chew toys that are recommended for preventive dental health.
 Regular professional cleanings are also important, and your veterinarian can advise on the right cadence for these specialist cleanings and other preventive measures.
 By getting this right, and keeping your pet’s teeth healthier too, you can save yourself hundreds, even thousands, by avoiding emergency dental work.